BEMYDRE4M/Westside-Roleplay/README.md

 # Westside-Roleplay

 This gamemode is **not self-made**.
-It is based on an existing gamemode and was only modified and expanded.
+It is based on an existing gamemode (Vio-Extended) and was only modified and expanded.
 **This gamemode was worked on in 2014 and 2015.**

 https://multitheftauto.com